santiagocoelho/santiagocoelho.github.io/_pages/about.md

   - /about.html
 ---

 Hi, welcome to my personal website!
-I am a scientist working at the intersection of physics, computer science, and medicine.
+I am a scientist working at the intersection of physics and computer science with applications on magnetic resonance imaging (MRI).

 My work focuses on investigating the advantages of the use of non-standard diffusion sequences for biophysical tissue models.
 My research interests are in the areas of diffusion in the brain, MRI biophysics, inverse problems, and machine learning for medical image analysis.